MarkDickinson/shell_scripts/security-audit/README.md

   in the directory path will cause problems.
 Not really an issue, just do not do it
 * if you ^C or kill a running processing scriot the lockfile remains, you must use the processing script --clearlock option to remove it
-* cron job checks - only cron jobs are checked, not anacron files or any 'at' jobs
+* cron job checks - only cron jobs have securiry permissions checked, not anacron files or any queued 'at' jobs
+* cron job checks - stacked commands are able to be tested if seperated by ';' '&&' '|', the '||' syntax is not supported yet.
-* cron job checks - where a cron job uses a system command (echo, cd, php) rather than a discrete script an alert will always be raised as system commands are normally owned by root and not the owner of the cron job
+* cron job checks - where a cron job uses a system command (echo, cd, php) rather than a discrete script an alert will normally be raised as system commands are normally owned by root and not the owner of the cron job.
+A list of commands considered to be non-disruptive can be used to suppress alerts for things like 'echo', 'php', 'bash' etc. to allow those to be used without alerting; although commands such as 'ls', 'cd', 'find' etc. will always alert as there is no way of determing what environment a stacked crontab command line has obtained if it is using combinations of these.
+These are 'hard coded' in the collection script (as custom files are used only by the processing script which runs on a seperate server so cannot be used by the collection script).
+If you wish to alter the defaults search in the collection script for CRON_CMD_IGNORE_LIST, CRON_CMD_SHELL_LIST, CRON_CMD_FATAL_LIST strings and update those
-* user checks - system defaults for max password length and expiry checks are obtained from /etc/login.defs; I need to update this to also check the PAM settings
+* user checks - system defaults for max password length and expiry checks are obtained from /etc/login.defs; An uncommented minlen value is also searched for in pwquality.conf and any files in the pwquality.conf.d directory as PAM systems would use this in preference on Fedora/CentOS/RHEL systems. _On Ubuntu servers comments in login.defs indicate minlen is set in files in /etc/pam.d but as I can find no examples of this Ubuntu servers will always raise an alert saying minlen is 0_ which as I don't use Ubuntu other than testing this script so am unlikely to spend time resolving.
+  Commented values would be ignored so ensure they are set. authconfig is depreciated on fedora in favor of authselect and god knows what tools ubuntu use so as every system will have different management tools cannot use those to query values so rely on values set in the files _and ignore commented defaults_ as defaults change
 * server firewall rule checks - no attempt is made to follow firewall chains or determine zones, any rule to open a port is considered an open port
 * servers running NetworkManager will have firewall ports opened that users may not expect,